 Worried about affording a house?
 Our free Home Buyers Guide will help.

 When you get into a home with no payments (besides the mortgage) and have a nice big emergency fund, you’ll have the cash to pay for huge expenses that suddenly come your way.
 You’ll be able to love the life you’ve set up for yourself because stress and worry won’t be part of the equation!

-You might have some empty rooms for a little while, but your budget and your future selves will thank you!
+You might have some empty rooms for a little while, but your budget and your future self will thank you!
 And if you find yourself thinking, Oh well, I’ll just put it on credit—stop right there!
-Debt is dumb.
-Plus, taking on new debt in the middle of buying a house could delay your approval for a mortgage and make you miss out on the perfect home.
-Don’t do it!
+You want the good money habits you learned while getting out of debt to stick, which means you’ve got to stop repeating bad ones.

 2. Determine How Much House You Can Afford

 Before you get emotionally attached to a beautiful house, check your monthly budget to determine how much house you can afford.
 You need to leave room in your budget for other things, so make sure your monthly housing costs (including HOA fees, taxes, insurance, etc.) are going to be no more than 25% of your monthly take-home pay.